andresax/photometricRefinement/README.md

 # Photometric Mesh Refinement

 The code in this repository implements a classical mesh refinement method that minimizes the ZNCC photometric error among pairs of images.
+It takes a json file in the format defined by openMVG [here](https://openmvg.readthedocs.io/en/latest/software/SfM/SfM_OutputFormat/).

 ## Installation